DIKU-EDU/kudos/docs/usage.rst

 the arguments that ``tfstool`` accepts, you can run it without any arguments.

-KUDOS also ships with a tool ``yams-tfs``, which automatically builds all userland programs *and* writes them all to a Yams disk.
+KUDOS also ships with a tool ``yams-tfs``, which automatically builds all userland programs *and* writes them all to a YAMS disk.
 You can use ``yams-files`` to list the currently stored files.

 By default, the disk is named ``store.file``.